FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-robot-recipe.md

 * *method*: `ROBOT` uses 4 different algorithms to generate a module.  `TOP`, `BOT`, `STAR` (all from the SLME method), and `MIREOT`.
 The first two will create a module  below or above the seed classes (the classes of interest in the target ontology) respectively.
 The `STAR` method creates a module by pulling all the properties and axioms of the seed classes but nothing else. `MIREOT` uses a different methods and offers some more options, in particular when it comes to how many levels up or down (parent and children) are needed.
 * *input*: this argument is to specify the target ontology you want to extract a module from.
 It can be the original artefact or a filtered version of it.
 * *imports*: this argument allows to specify whether or not to include imported ontologies.
 Note that the default is to do so using the value `include`.
 Choose `exclude` otherwise.
-* *term-file*: the text file holding the list of classes of interested identified by their iri (e.g. http://purl.obolibrary.org/obo/UBERON_0001235 # adrenal cortex)
+* *term-file*: the text file holding the list of classes of interested identified by their iri (e.g. http://purl.obolibrary.org/obo/UBERON_0001235 # adrenal cortex).
 * *intermediates*: specific to the `MIREOT` method, it allows to let the algorithm know how much or how little to extract.
 It has 3 levels (`all`,`minimal`, `none`).
-* *output*: the path to the owl file holding the results of the module extraction
+* *output*: the path to the owl file holding the results of the module extraction.
 * *copy-ontology-annotations*: a boolean value true/false to pull or not any class annotation from the parent ontology. default is `false`
-* *sources*: optional, a pointer to a file mapping
+* *sources*: optional, a pointer to a file mapping .
-* *annotate-with-source*: a boolean value true/false. default is `false`
+* *annotate-with-source*: a boolean value true/false.
+Default is `false`.

 The above query, saved under `select_anatomy_subset.sparql` can be used to generate a dynamic seed list, then do a `BOT` extraction: